urish/protractor-firebase/README.md

 * `$push(value)` - Wrapper for [push()](https://www.firebase.com/docs/javascript/firebase/push.html).
 The promise will be resolved with a [Firebase](https://www.firebase.com/docs/javascript/firebase/index.html) reference for the generated location.
 * `$value(waits)` - Reads the data from the current location and returns a promise that will be resolved with the data.
 If `waits` it true, the promise will only be resolved once non null data has arrived.
 * `$valueChange()` - Resolves once the data from current location has changed.
 The promise will be resolved with the new value.
+* `$waitForValue(predicate)` - Calls the `predicate` callback whenever the value changes with the new value as an argument.
+Resolves once predicate returns true for the given value.

 License
 ----